johnksterling/falconcodingclub/docs/about.md

 programming is taught 'on the job' - while solving fun problems.

 ## Code of Conduct
-The Falcon Coding Club is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of conference participants in any form.
+The Falcon Coding Club is dedicated to providing a harassment-free environment for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of participants in any form.